toghrulhajiyev/IP-Tracker/README.md

 The purpose of this project is to improve work experience with APIs in a real projects.
 # The Project
 This project is about to build IP Address Tracker.
 To get locations according to IP Addresses we need to use [IP Geolocation API by IPify](https://geo.ipify.org).
 And for generating map, it's recommended to use [LeafletJS](https://leafletjs.com).

+If you want to check out the project, click [here](https://toghrulhajiyev.github.io/IP-Tracker/).